If you think creating quantum software is going to be simple, think again.

 Quantum computing is an entirely new paradigm.
 It requires significant new skills and knowledge to even begin to understand.
 Consequently, the time-to-expertise will be significant, unless organizations can locate and hire these scarce resources.
 Even then, these scarce experts demand significant investments.

 As with other hardware technology evolutions, many vendors are offering a Software Development Kit (SDK) approach to write new applications and workflows for quantum computers.
-That may have worked in the past for classic evolutions, but not for quantum.
+That may have worked in the past for classic evolutions, but not for quantum software.

 Here’s what you need to expect when beginning to write quantum software using a raw SDK.

-Learn the basics of quantum.
+- Learn the basics of quantum software.
 A highly skilled Ph.D. or programmer can learn enough to create basic quantum problems and simple workflows in a 3-month training period, then learn more over time as they tune and optimize their first workflows and problems to obtain better solutions.
 NOTE: cost of training/courses is not included in the model.

 What skills are required for quantum computing success?